cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 ```

 Workers communicate with a Durable Object via the fetch API.
-Like any other Worker, a Durable Object listens for incoming Fetch events by registering an event handler.
+Like a Worker, a Durable Object listens for incoming Fetch events by registering an event handler.
 The only difference is that for Durable Objects the fetch handler is defined as a method on the class.

 ```js